codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 	$userModel->update([1, 2, 3], $data);

-When you need a more flexible solution, you can leaven the parameters empty and it functions like the Query Builder's update command, with the added benefit of validation, events, etc::
+When you need a more flexible solution, you can leave the parameters empty and it functions like the Query Builder's update command, with the added benefit of validation, events, etc::

     $userModel